 Patria Group’s objective is to pursue long-term profitable business in an ethical and responsible manner.
 Proper business conduct means compliance with the highly recognized standards of ethical conduct as well as with all and any applicable laws.
 Patria takes the conflict minerals related regulations as well as other ethics and compliance laws, regulations, treaties and agreements very seriously and strives to do business only with business partners that have a similar approach to ethics and compliance, including protection of human rights.

 Third party compliance risks are reviewed and monitored in accordance with and as part of Patria Business Partner Selection Process.
 Business Partner Selections require transparency and collegiality for the decision as well as centralisation for the validation.
-Objective is to reduce the risk of unethical behavior.
+Objective is to reduce the risk of unethical behaviour.
 Patria's Ethical Code of Conduct applies to its partners and they are offered related training if needed.